SolaceProducts/pubsubplus-pks-quickstart/README.md

 ## Gaining admin access to the message broker

 Refer to the [Management Tools section](//docs.solace.com/Management-Tools.htm ) of the online documentation to learn more about the available tools.
-The WebUI is the recommended simplest way to administer the message broker for common tasks.
+The Solace PubSub+ Manager is recommended for manual administration tasks and SEMP API for programmatic configuration.

-### WebUI, SolAdmin and SEMP access
+### Solace PubSub+ Manager and SEMP API access

 Use the Load Balancer's external Public IP at port 8080 to access these services.